-The Prestige 652H/HW ADSL router is the ideal all-in-one device for small networks connecting to the Internet via ADSL.
-Key features of the Prestige include firewall, VPN, wireless LAN, NAT, Remote Management and UPnP.
+The Prestige is the ideal all-in-one device for small networks connecting to the Internet via ADSL.
+Key features of the Prestige include firewall, VPN, wireless LAN, NAT, remote management, UPnP and built-in ISDN Backup.
 See your User's Guide for more details on all Prestige features.